asaadsaad/CS569-Homework-04/README.md

 # CS569 Homework
-Your will build a Rock-Paper-Scissors game with Angular framework, the application has the following components:
+Your will build a Rock-Paper-Scissors game with Angular framework, the application has the following components rendered in the following structure:
 * AppComponent (root)
   * ScoreboardComponent
   * ButtonsComponent